 The Council is committed to working with partners in the development of the County and the services within it.
 There are various mechanisms in place that provide opportunities to enhance the investment potential of the Council with support and contributions from other third parties and local strategic partners.

-One of the Council's most significant newly created partnerships is between the Council, Cambridgeshire's city and district councils, Peterborough City Council and the Greater Cambridge / Greater Peterborough Local Enterprise Partnership (LEP) to set up a Combined Authority for Cambridgeshire and Peterborough in order to deliver the region's devolution deal; this was agreed by all member authorities in November 2016 and had already previously been backed by the LEP.
+One of the most significant newly created partnerships is between the Council, Cambridgeshire's city and district councils, Peterborough City Council and the Greater Cambridge / Greater Peterborough Local Enterprise Partnership (LEP) to set up a Combined Authority for Cambridgeshire and Peterborough in order to deliver the region's devolution deal; this was agreed by all member authorities in November 2016.
 The proposal included;

-- A new £20m annual fund for the next 30 years to support economic growth, development of local infrastructure and jobs, - A £100m housing fund, and - A new £70m fund to be used to build more council rented homes in Cambridge.
+- A new £20m annual fund for the next 30 years to support economic growth, development of local infrastructure and jobs, - A £100m housing fund, and - A new £70m fund to be used to build more council-rented homes in Cambridge.